cd-4/syft/CONTRIBUTION.md

 ### Inspiration

 The main inspiration behind this was having a messy meme folder.
 I was tired of having to ctrl+click and drag and double click or do a long click to rename a file and double click to open a new preview window for every single meme I wanted to inspect.
 Being a vim user, I knew there was a more efficient way.
 For those of you who don't know what vim is, it is a text editor that is used for coding.
 As opposed to a normal text editor, where you have a line and can click, vim is purely keyboard based, meaning you do everything, including highlighting and scrolling, with the keyboard.
-By eliminating fine mouse movements and switching your hands from your keyboard to your mouse, you can be much more efficient.
+By eliminating fine mouse movements and the time it takes to switch your hands from your keyboard to your mouse, you can be much more efficient.
 So I basically said "I want vim as a file explorer" and went to town.

 ## Development